 - Could a recurring task or calendar event be a helpful nudge to get into a tagging habit?

 Hopefully you can triangulate an ideal time in your schedule to review your notes and tags.
 For a good shot at working this review into your routine, we recommend creating a recurring reminder or calendar item that can nudge you.
-Or maybe a sticky note somewhere in your home, or on the side of your display might work; hey, we don’t judge.
+A sticky note somewhere in your home could also work, or maybe on the side of your display; hey, we don’t judge.

 Enough for now, and what’s next

-Getting used to thinking with tags is just the tip of the iceberg.
-We hope getting this foot in the door helps to spark some ideas for you.
+Thinking with tags is just the tip of the iceberg, and we hope getting this foot in the door helps spark some ideas for you.
 In part 2, we’ll dive into some more advanced ideas, tips, and tricks to explore living la vida tags.